kyma-project/btp-manager/docs/user/03-60-formatting-service-binding-secret.md

 In the provided Secret, you can customize the `metadata` and `stringData` sections with the following options:

 - `metadata`: labels and annotations
-- `stringData`: customize or utilize one of the available formatting options as detailed in the [Formats of Service Binding Secrets](#formats-of-service-binding-secrets) section.
+- `stringData`: customize or utilize one of the available formatting options following the instructions in the [Overview](#overview) section.

 > [!NOTE]